andreus-sebes/showtime-plugin-webmedia/README.markdown

 ### PROBLEM 4

-I want to use an ATOM feed that webMedia does not read. webMedia doesn't read Atom feeds
+I want to use an ATOM feed that webMedia does not read. webMedia doesn't read Atom feeds.
 Workaround: Use a website to convert it in real time: [AtomToRSS](http://devtacular.com/utilities/atomtorss/) or [Atom2RSS](http://atom2rss.appspot.com/)

 ### PROBLEM 5